Biden takes aim at Trump over coronavirus in new ad blitz courting seniors

 And she charges that “the president made a huge mistake in downplaying this virus.
 There was a lack of leadership, a lack of responsibility, and a lack of resources.
 I felt like our elderly have not been a priority for this administration, that they don’t matter.
 And I feel like my grandmother didn’t matter.”

-The Biden campaign says the ad will target shows on daytime television that have high viewership among older Americans.
+The Biden campaign says the ad will target daytime television shows that have high viewership among older Americans.
 And they say that a Spanish-language version of the commercial will run in Arizona and Florida.

 In an accompanying digital spot that the campaign says will run on YouTube, Facebook and Instagram, the former vice president says that “our seniors, that are being hit the hardest.
 Let’s start by caring for aging parents and loved ones, making their homes safer but more importantly give them peace of mind, helping them live independently.
 Everyone’s entitled to be treated with dignity.
 Everyone.”